picosh/docs/posts/prose.md

 Description changes the description metadata for the blog post.

 ## `date`

+> We **highly** recommend specifying a date because this preserves your actual
+> publish date and not when the database record was created by us.

 This is the published date.
 It ought to be in `YYYY-MM-DD` format.
 If this date is set to the future, the post will be unlisted until the date provided is today